Conceptual change: How does conceptual change happen and how can it be supported?

 The way in which conceptual change research has addressed these two related questions highlights the synergy that has emerged between cognitive developmental psychology, cognitive psychology, science education and the history and philosophy of science.

 The attempt to understand the psychological processes that lead to conceptual change in the individual has predominantly been the purview of cognitive developmental psychology.
 In addition, research in cognitive psychology has underscored deep-seated resistance to conceptual change, and explored tactics of overcoming such resistance.
 Many of the psychological insights have been also motivated by proposals in the history and philosophy of science since Kuhn.
 Kuhn's work emphasized the resistance to conceptual change and the role of anomalous data as a drive for change.
 Moreover, what has come to be called cognitive-historical analysis, developed by Nancy J. Nersessian, has been very influential.
 This type of analysis involves conducting historical case-studies of important episodes of theoretical change in the history of science and making use of the analytical tools of cognitive science to provide accounts of the cognitive processes involved.
 Such analyses have documented the importance of such process as analogical reasoning, the use of visual representations, and thought experiment, collectively referred to as model-based reasoning processes.
 Thus, the drive to make sense of anomalous observations that are inconsistent with existing concepts and the various model-based reasoning processes have been proposed as sources of conceptual change in individuals and learners.
 Recent cognitive developmental work has also added language to this list.

 Most researchers accept the above list of sources of conceptual change (with the exception of language, which is the most recent addition to this list and perhaps the most controversial).
 They differ, however, in their accounts of relative importance of the different sources and the details of their role in the process of change.

 The identification of sources of conceptual change has inspired the design of pedagogical interventions that aim to promote the development of deep conceptual understanding of challenging concepts.
 Science education research has been able to provide some documentation about the effectiveness of these interventions.
 However, more experimental studies are needed that incorporate careful controls.
+When carefully controlled experiments are conducted, specific interventions that are effective in dealing with students' alternative conceptions can be identified, such as it has been shown for a self-assessment of one’s conceptions or metaconceptual knowledge about alternative conceptions.
 Moreover, while some extended classroom based studies exist, more research documenting the applicability and generalizability of conceptual change based instruction is needed.
 Furthermore, it should be investigated to what extent science teachers promote conceptual change in their students and how their ability to support conceptual change can be improved through professional development programs.
 Often teachers do not address students’ conceptions and thus do not support conceptual change.